-Prerequisites: CSC 2180, MTH 2050 and MTH 3130 with a C or better Concepts of representation, manipulation, and rendering of graphical objects, concept of developing graphical user interface (GUI), devices for graphical input, graphics software, graphics standards; simple algorithms for line, circle, box, polygon drawing; attributes of lines and other geometrical shapes, attributes of text; 2D representation, scaling, rotating, etc.; 3D graphics; hidden line removal; rendering objects.
+Prerequisites: CSC 2180, MTH 2050 and MTH 3130 with a C or better

+Concepts of representation, manipulation, and rendering of graphical objects, concept of developing graphical user interface (GUI), devices for graphical input, graphics software, graphics standards; simple algorithms for line, circle, box, polygon drawing; attributes of lines and other geometrical shapes, attributes of text; 2D representation, scaling, rotating, etc.; 3D graphics; hidden line removal; rendering objects.

-CSC 4700: Special Studies in Computer Science (1-3) Prerequisite: Two programming languages and permission of instructor Students select appropriate topics from within their field of interest.
+CSC 4700: Special Studies in Computer Science (1-3)

+Prerequisite: Two programming languages and permission of instructor Students select appropriate topics from within their field of interest.
 Problem analysis and selection of an appropriate solution is emphasized.

 CSC 4860, 4861: Cooperative Education Project II (1-6, 1-6) Students can obtain information from the Department Chair.
+These courses do not satisfy any major or minor requirements.

 CSC 4950, 4960: Special Topics (1-3, 1-3) Prerequisite: Permission of instructor